danopstech/starlink/README.md

 ### Pushing to a cloud based Grafana account

-ℹ️ As standard all data stays on your local machine in the `data` folder, we do not collect anything centrally (not even anonymous data).
+As standard all data stays on your local machine in the `data` folder, we **do not** collect your dish metrics centrally.
 If you would like more information about pushing metrics into your own Grafana cloud account: [Pushing metrics to Grafana cloud](https://github.com/danopstech/starlink/blob/main/.docs/grafana_cloud.md)

 ## 📍 Roadmap
 See the open [issues](https://github.com/danopstech/starlink/issues) for a list of proposed features (and known issues).